 I had a friend recently tell me he was attracted to minors.
 I’m in a 12-step recovery program and as a result, I get to hear people’s truth and try to help where possible.
 This was a lot to hear and I didn’t quite know how to react.
 Do you think this is a natural curiosity some people have or something he should talk to a therapist about or both?

-If he’s into minors, he has desires that, if acted upon, would be frowned upon in most cultures, would get him thrown in prison, and could severely harm someone psychologically.
+If he’s into minors, that means he has desires which, if acted upon, would be frowned upon in most cultures, would get him thrown in prison, and could severely harm someone else psychologically.
 You’re not the person to evaluate how likely he is to act on these desires — a therapist is.
 That being said, since you’ve been trusted with this information, an important thing to do is not judge.
 Be a person he can talk to about this.

 Not everyone with a culturally unacceptable fetish is dangerous, just as not everyone with a passing thought about something illegal is likely to act on it; not everyone who’s ever been turned on by a rape story, for example, is a rapist.

 Humans have an important and essential ability: we can evaluate our thoughts and choose our behavior.
 To help us do this, we have ethics, law, religion, and other institutions.
 All these are systems by which we control how we act and police our behavior and the behavior of others.